 Outcomes Research

-The faculty in the KECC interact closely with the Arbor Research Collaborative for Health, which is a not-for-profit research organization that conducts large health outcomes research studies.
-This organization includes many current and past Division faculty members and manages many projects, foremost of which is the Dialysis Outcomes and Practice Patterns Study (DOPPS).
+The faculty in the U-M KECC interact closely with the Arbor Research Collaborative for Health, which is a not-for-profit research organization that conducts large health outcomes research studies.
+This organization manages several research projects that are national and global in scope, foremost of which is the Dialysis Outcomes and Practice Patterns Study (DOPPS).
 This project is an on-going observational study of hemodialysis patients in twelve countries, seeking to identify dialysis practices that contribute to improved mortality rates, hospitalization rates, health related quality of life, and vascular access outcomes.

 Faculty involved in outcomes research: